tanmoy050/Deevloper-tanmoy/README.md

 # Deevloper-tanmoy
-Here is some computer program of jsp and python
+This is a simple calculator using jsp